xkhainguyen/blasteroids/README.md

 mmlplayer.hpp;
 mmlplayer.cpp

-so you have to copy your own system-dependent files into this directory.
+so you have to copy your own system-dependent files into your local directory.

 Add your modules just like the ship.hpp and ship.cpp, then compile like this (on my Ubuntu).